 Eighteen-month programme to improve equitable access to primary education by funding monthly incentives for 30,000 primary school teachers worth $40 a month.

-CGA continues its role as monitor for Somalia projects for GEC-T, the extension of GEC, which focuses on ensuring students are supported during tough transitioning periods, such as primary to secondary, or secondary to tertiary education.
-CGA, working with AET, work to ensure the GEC-T projects are meeting their learning outcomes targets in over 400 schools across Somalia and Somaliland.
+CGA functioned as monitor for Somalia projects for GEC-T, the extension of GEC, which focused on ensuring students are supported during tough transitioning periods, such as primary to secondary, or secondary to tertiary education.
+CGA, together with AET, worked to ensure the GEC-T projects are meeting their learning outcomes targets in over 400 schools across Somalia and Somaliland.

 As Perivoli Schools Trust expands, we are supporting them to standardise data collection and management tools, ensuring data collected can tell the story of their success across multiple countries.
 We have developed a new online database, which will link to their website to update data displayed there.
 We are in the process of developing a tablet based data collection tool, which will be used in three countries in early 2019 and, in the interim, have revised and standardised existing paper-based data collection forms in Namibia and Malawi.